lucidworks/banana/README.md

 Pull the repo from the "release" branch; version 1.4 will be tagged as banana-1.4.

-## Banana 1.4: Released on 25 July 2014
+## Banana 1.4: Released on 15 September 2014

+Banana 1.4 contains many new features, new panels, enhancements and bug fixes to improve the overall experience and stability.
+Thank you our communities for all the contributions!
+Please keep sending us feedbacks and suggestions so we can continue to improve Banana!

-The following are key new features in this release:
+Key new features and improvements in this release are the followings:

 1. Performance optimization by better utilizing Solr's caches in _Timepicker Module_ with Relative time mode or Since time mode.
 2. A new _Full Text Search_ panel allows you to visualize your non time-series data with faceting and highlighting capabilities of Solr.
+3. New features and enhancements in _Table_ panel:
-3. In _Table Module_, the sorting option can be turned off in order to speed up the search results returned from Solr.
+    * Sorting option can be turned off in order to speed up the search results returned from Solr.
+    * A table column can be set as hyperlink column so that its values will be clickable and linked to URIs.
+    * Display images inside a table column.
 4. Improvement in _Range Facet_ panel with the ability to set the chart's precision automatically or manually.
+5. In _Terms_ panel, the chart colors can be customized by changing the default color template or using field values as colors.
+6. Allow loading and saving dashboard to Gist.
+7. Fix Solr server location for banana-int collection.
+Now banana-int should be located on the same Solr server as specified in Solr Settings in the Dashboard configuration.
+You do not have to manually edit config.js file anymore.
+8. New button on the dashboard to quickly create a new dashboard from templates.
+Currently, we provide two default templates: Time-series dashboard and Non time-series dashboard.
+9. _Histogram_ panel will not require time field in the setting anymore, because it will use the same time field from the _Filtering_ panel.
+10. *Usability enhancement* to all panels by allowing you to specifying custom help messages inside each panel without needing to use _Text_ panel.
+So now you can embed any information or instructions for each panel in the dashboard to better communicate with your users.

 ## Banana 1.3: Released on 10 June 2014